Feature: #107537 - System resource API for system file access and public URI generation

 TYPO3 allows files to be configured for multiple purposes.
 For example, a logo to be shown on the login page, CSS and JavaScript files to be added to web pages, or icons to be used for records.
 Most of the time, these are specified using the EXT syntax to reference a file within an extension.
 However, it can sometimes also be useful to reference an external URL or a file from a FAL storage.

-For users, this could lead to issues when a specific resource syntax worked in one place (e.g., in TypoScript) but not in another (e.g., in a Fluid email template).
+For users, this could lead to issues when a specific resource syntax worked in one place (for example, in TypoScript) but not in another (for example, in a Fluid email template).
 Moreover, the generated URLs could be inconsistent — sometimes including a cache-busting addition and sometimes not.

 The new System Resource API addresses these shortcomings and enables many additional features to be built on top of it.